Air Conditioner Units: How to Clean & Hide Your AC Unit

 - Do not limit airflow!
 Air needs to flow freely around the exterior air conditioner for it to function properly.
 If your cover is positioned too close to the unit, it won’t receive adequate airflow.
 Create a design that leaves plenty of space between the cover and the air conditioner to allow air to reach the unit.

 Below are some examples of great DIY air conditioner covers to help inspire you as you get to work planning your own DIY air conditioner cover design!

+- Use left over fencing.
 Create an AC cover that matches your home’s fencing — maybe you even have leftover building materials you can use.
 The homeowners at Listotic created this DIY AC cover using recycled fencing materials:

 - Make a fun mosaic AC cover.
 Go all out and create a real work of art that not only covers your air conditioner, but makes a beautiful addition to your landscaping.